Quantum-Inspired Machine Learning: a Survey: Available Resources for QiML Implementation

 \subsection{Commercial Applications}

 Several noisy intermediate-scale quantum computing architectures have been developed and commercialized and used for various applications.
 Cloud-based compute for quantum simulation has been employed extensively in practical research, particularly for applications requiring computational resources beyond the scope of personal computing.
-As outlined in Table \ref{table:quantum_platforms}, common cloud-computing back-ends employed in literature, offering high-performance simulation capabilities.
-IBM Quantum \cite{IBMQuantum} provides the \textit{QasmSimulator} and \textit{StatevectorSimulator} backends through Qiskit Aer: \textit{QasmSimulator} allows for multi-shot execution of circuits, while \textit{StatevectorSimulator} also returns the final statevector of the simulator after application.
+Common cloud-computing platforms employed in literature are outlined in Table \ref{table:quantum_platforms}, which offer high-performance simulation capabilities.
+IBM Quantum \cite{IBMQuantum} provides the QasmSimulator and StatevectorSimulator backends through Qiskit Aer: QasmSimulator allows for multi-shot execution of circuits, while StatevectorSimulator also returns the final statevector of the simulator after application.
 Both simulate up to 32 qubits in both noisy and noise-free settings.
-Google's \textit{qsim} \cite{google2023quantumai} provides a full wavefunction quantum circuit simulator that leverages vectorized optimization and multi-threading, capable of simulating up to 40 qubits.
+Google's qsim \cite{google2023quantumai} provides a full wavefunction quantum circuit simulator that leverages vectorized optimization and multi-threading, capable of simulating up to 40 qubits.
+Amazon Braket \cite{amazonbraket} provides on-demand state vector, tensor network and density matrix simulators, similar to IBM Quantum, with a current qubit limit of 34.
+Quantum hardware accessibility is offloaded to third-party providers.
+QuTech offer high performance cluster computing power via their Quantum Inspire platform \cite{qutech}, simulating up to 34 qubits and allows for inspection of the simulated quantum state.
+The cQASM hardware-agnostic quantum assembly language is used for constructing circuits, with a Python API also made available.
 Microsoft's Azure Quantum platform \cite{microsoft2023azurequantum} offers three back-end simulators, from the IonQ, Quantuum and Rigetti providers.
 IonQ provides a GPU-accelerated idealized simulator supporting up to 29 qubits, Quantuum provides emulators of real physical quantum models supporting up to 32 qubits, and Rigetti provides a cloud service simulator for Quil, a quantum instruction set language, supporting up to 30 qubits.
-Amazon Braket \cite{amazonbraket} provides on-demand state vector, tensor network and density matrix simulators, similar to IBM Quantum, with a current qubit limit of 34.
-Quantum hardware accessibility is offloaded to third-party providers.
+Other providers, such as Orquestra \cite{Orquestra} and qBraid \cite{qBraid}, also similarly offer end-to-end software development architectures using external quantum devices, with additional front-end support from various libraries such as Cirq, Braket and Qiskit.

 A few quantum-inspired-related frameworks are available such as the Fujitsu \cite{sao2019application}, NEC \cite{komatsu2021performance} and D-Wave quantum-inspired annealing services\footnote{https://docs.ocean.dwavesys.com/en/stable/}, with the latter being applied to a few, small-scale quantum-inspired \cite{mugel2022dynamic} and quantum-assisted \cite{hu2019quantum} ML applications.
 Outside of these services, dedicated QiML architectures have yet to see such production and adoption.